-The CSB/SJU Honors Scholars for Community and Collaborative Leadership Program provides an intellectual community for a self-motivated and diverse group of students to take intellectual risks, participate in a challenging, integrative, and interdisciplinary liberal arts curriculum, develop their collaborative leadership skills, and apply their learning to projects that contribute to the common good.
+The CSB and SJU Honors Scholars for Community and Collaborative Leadership Program provides an intellectual community for a self-motivated and diverse group of students to take intellectual risks, participate in a challenging, integrative, and interdisciplinary liberal arts curriculum, develop their collaborative leadership skills, and apply their learning to projects that contribute to the common good.

 Build collaborative leadership skills